-Directory information includes student name, address, telephone numbers, date and place of birth, dates of attendance, enrollment status (full-time or part-time), major field of study, degree and awards, anticipated dated of graduation, the most recent previous educational institution attended, participation in school activities and sports, and email-addresses.
+Directory information includes student name, address, telephone numbers, email-addresses, photograph, date and place of birth, dates of attendance, enrollment status (full-time or part-time), major field of study, degree, awards, and anticipated dated of graduation, the most recent previous educational institution attended, participation in school activities and sports,.
 Students wishing to withhold directory information may do so by notifying the Registrar in writing, specifying the type of directory information to be withheld.
 Such notification must be received during the first week of the student’s enrollment each academic year.

 (2) The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

 A student who wishes to ask the University to amend a record should write the University official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.

 If the University decides not to amend the record as requested, the university will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 (3.)
 The right to provide written consent before the University discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.